MicroStrategy/rest-api-docs/CONTRIBUTING.md

 ## :memo: Types of contributions

 You can contribute to the REST API Docs content and site in several ways.
-This repo is a place to discuss and collaborate on MicroStrategy REST API Docs!
+This repo is a place to discuss and collaborate on Strategy REST API Docs!
 Our small, but mighty :muscle: docs team is maintaining this repo, to preserve our bandwidth, off topic conversations will be closed.

 ### :beetle: Issues